MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-technical-upgrade-v14-v15.md

     You will see that the custom base application has been installed on the tenant.

-The application should now be accessible from the client.
+The application should now be accessible from the client.-->

 ## Task 9: Install Microsoft and 3rd party extensions on the tenants